Brain-Train-Consultancy-services-LLP/collaboration-board/README.md

 - Team structure
 - Collaboration workflow

-Repositories missing any of the above files will not be reviewed, observed, or evaluated.
+Repositories missing any required file will not be observed or evaluated.
 ---

 ## Who Can Participate (Clear & Open)